rust-lang/book/second-edition/src/ch10-00-generics.md

 the `largest` function, the code actually runs on the specific values that we pass in.

-The mechanics we went through to get from Listing 10-2 to Listing 10-3 were these steps:
+The mechanics we went through to get from [Listing 10-2][Listing-10-2] to Listing 10-3 were these steps:

 1. We noticed there was duplicate code.